$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: Methods

-It is well known that photons detected from an astronomical source in a fixed interval of time, $t$, follow a Poisson distribution.
-Even though the average number of photons reaching the CCD of a telescope, $N$, is generally high, approximating this Poisson nature with a Gaussian distribution is not sufficient in many cases.
-Moreover, for low photon count acquisitions, Poisson noise becomes a dominant source of noise \citep{poissonDenoise}, and hence needs to be accounted for during image restoration methods.
-In this paper, we focus on iterative statistical methods for single-image deconvolution under the maximum likelihood problem for astronomical image reconstruction to solve the problem of star image restoration for observed images corrupted with Poisson noise.
-Since such restoration approaches tend to be sensitive to noise, particularly when images have low Signal-to-Noise ratio \citep{berryBurnell}, regularization is obtained by early stopping based on the number of iterations considering that one observes a semi-convergent behavior in the case where images are corrupted by noise \citep{introInverseImaging}.
-Deconvolution approaches like Wiener filtering are not a good choice for such problems because they amplify image noise \citep{motionBlur} and inherently assume additive noise models, which is not a dominant source of noise in astronomical images \citep{1990ph...book.....L}.
+It is a well-known fact that direct solutions to estimate $f$ is often unacceptable due to the ill-conditioned nature of the restoration problem \citep{2001ISPM...18...11M}.
+We also verify this by noting that the condition numbers of our modeled PSFs are much larger than one; they lie roughly in the range $10^{18} - 10^{27}$, which signifies that the matrices are ill-conditioned and near-singular.
+In such cases, its inverse calculation is prone to significant errors.
+It is suggested to use iterative restoration methods instead of finding direct inverse solutions (in a maximum likelihood setting, for example, we would like to move closer to the maxima of the likelihood function iteratively and use early-stopping (see Section~\ref{sec:terminationCriteria} for discussion on termination criteria)).
+Moreover, since such restoration approaches tend to be sensitive to noise, particularly when images have a low signal-to-noise ratio \citep{berryBurnell}, regularization is obtained by early stopping based on the number of iterations considering that one observes a semi-convergent behavior in the case where images are corrupted by noise \citep{introInverseImaging}.
+Deconvolution approaches, such as Wiener filtering, are not a good choice for such problems because they amplify image noise \citep{2002PASP..114.1051S, motionBlur} and inherently assume additive noise models, which is generally not a dominant source of noise in astronomical images \citep{1990ph...book.....L}.